 CWA Local 1180 is one of the largest public sector locals of the Communications Workers of America (CWA), representing more than 9,000 workers and 6,200 retirees.
 Its members are administrative and supervisory workers working in New York City’s Mayoral and other City agencies, as well as the NYS Unified Court System, private companies and not-for-profit organizations.

 CWA is one of the three founding unions of CUNY’s School of Labor and Urban Studies and its predecessor, The Murphy Institute.
 Since 1984, Local 1180 has collaborated with CUNY’s labor program to offer higher educational opportunities to its members.

-The Local CWA 1180 Urban Leadership program is a special sequence of courses and projects for students in Urban Studies degree programs*.
+The Local CWA 1180 Urban Leadership program is a special sequence of courses and projects for students in Urban or Labor Studies degree and certificate programs*.
 It offers students opportunities for experiential and applied learning and gives students:

 - Important higher education credentials;